gerrit3699/gerrit3699.github.io/_pages/en/blog.md

         <a class="claim-card" href="#manifesto-clarity">
           <h3>A Manifesto of Clarity I–II</h3>
           <p>
-            The core long diagnosis and counter-architecture:
+            The core diagnosis and counter-architecture:
-            fog, semantic steering, power, backbone, KPR, and alignment as navigation.
+            fog, semantic steering, and alignment as navigation.
           </p>
           <strong>Start here →</strong>
         </a>